 - Outstretch your arms straight ahead and slightly elevated to keep the bar from rolling forward.

 - Take a breathe in and engage your core as you descend slowly into a deep squat as much as your mobility will allow without losing the bar.

-- The thoracic spine should not flex forward with the shoulder blade protraction necessary to keep the arms flexed to 95 degrees.
-(If you the bar starts to roll forward either your spine is rolling forward or your arms are dropping.)
+- The thoracic spine should not flex forward, with enough shoulder blade protraction necessary to keep the arms flexed to 95 degrees.
+(If the bar starts to roll forward, either your spine is rolling forward or your arms are dropping.)

-- Drive through the heels slowly extending knees and hips to return to start maintaining upper body stability and position
+- Drive through the feet, slowly extending knees and hips to return to start maintaining upper body stability and position

 Watch your client closely (or yourself in a mirror).
 First, keep your eyes on the spine.

 Is there forward motion (flexion) during the descent?
 This is indicative of both poor thoracic mobility and a malfunctioning intrinsic core system.
 Either issue would have to be corrected (and not overnight) before this movement could be performed successfully.